Osteosarcoma

 Cancer is made of changed cells that grow out of control.
 The changed (abnormal) cells often grow to form a lump or mass called a tumor.
 Cancer cells can also grow into (invade) nearby areas.
 And they can spread to other parts of the body.
 This is called metastasis.

-Osteosarcoma is a type of bone cancer that often develops in the osteoblast cells that form bone.
+Osteosarcoma is the most common type of bone cancer that often develops in the osteoblast cells that form new bone.
 The bone the cancer cells make is not as strong as normal bone.

 Osteosarcoma is not a common cancer.
 About 1,000 new cases of osteosarcoma are reported each year in the U.S. It happens most often in children, teens, and young adults.
 And it happens slightly more often in males than in females.

-Osteosarcoma most often starts in the long bones around the knee.
+Osteosarcoma most often starts in the ends of long bones around the knee.
+Long bones include legs and arms.
 Other sites for osteosarcoma include the upper leg (thighbone), the lower leg, or the upper arm bone.
 But it can start in any bone in the body, including those in the pelvis, shoulder, and skull.

 Osteosarcoma may grow into nearby tissues, such as tendons or muscles.
 It may also spread, or metastasize, through the bloodstream to other organs or bones in the body.